BenEmm/Powershell-Scripts/README.md

 - Automation of email reports for the entire business.
 - Automated check to see if forwarding is enabled on a list of emails.
 - Disable Windows Fast Boot with a registry tweak.
+- Force Retention Policies to apply NOW rather than whenever Microsoft runs the Managed Folder Assistant.